garbetjie/docker-php-extensions/README.md

 ## Changelog

+* **2019-11-04**
+    * Update the README to include configuration of various SAPIs, as well as New Relic and XDebug extensions.
-* **2019-11-04:** The New Relic daemon is now started manually (ie: outside of PHP), and the container command won't start until the agent is running.
+    * The New Relic daemon is now started manually (ie: outside of PHP).
+The container's command will now wait `$NEWRELIC_DAEMON_WAIT` seconds for the daemon to start before being executed.
+    * Remove unused `$XDEBUG_SERVER_NAME` configuration variable.